-With a cool breeze sweeping across your face; clouds occasionally descending so low that you could barely see a few steps ahead; a few horses lazily grazing near a rivulet formed by a melting glacier nearby; a few shepherds idly herding plenitude of sheep; it truly is a picture perfect therapy for the tired eyes.
+With a cool breeze sweeping across your face, clouds occasionally descending so low that you could barely see a few steps ahead, a few horses lazily grazing near a rivulet formed by a melting glacier nearby, a few shepherds idly herding plenitude of sheep, it truly is a picture-perfect therapy for the tired eyes.

-Peer ki Gali
+About Peer ki Gali

-In many ways, Peer ki Gali reminded me of Rohtang Pass in Himachal because the vistas look very similar.
-It is however far more scenic that a crowded Rohtang where you can’t even click a single picture without someone’s head popping up in it.
+In many ways, Peer ki Gali reminds me of Rohtang Pass in Himachal because the vistas look very similar.
+It is however far more scenic than a crowded Rohtang where you can’t even click a single picture without someone’s head popping up in it.

 Also Read: The Life and Legend of Baba Reshi